nodiscc/awesome-linuxaudio/README.md

  * [SndBite](http://billposer.org/Software/SndBite.html) - SndBite is a specialized audio editor, designed for breaking large recordings into smaller components with great efficiency.
 Its principal intended application is in linguistic research where it is often desirable to put each word or sentence into a separate file before further processing. ``
  * [Sound Studio](http://sourceforge.net/projects/studio/) - A simple (minimal) light-weight tool for editing smaller soundfiles.
 Because Sound Studio uses Sox, it can cope with a wide variety of audio file formats. ``
  * [eisenkraut](https://github.com/Sciss/Eisenkraut) - A multi-channel and hi-res capable audio file editor ([Homepage](http://www.sciss.de/eisenkraut/))
+ * [Shuriken](https://rock-hopper.github.io/shuriken/) - beat slicer with beat detection and time stretching capabilities.
+Easy QT4 interface to slice up drum loops, assign hits to MIDI keys, and change the tempo of loops in real-time. ``